sushil3710/PHD_Admission_Portal/README.md

 * Make sure you have the required version of postgres install.
 * Open the shell of your postgres in terminal
 * Create a new database named `phd`
-* Then connect to hostel database and copy paste the script present in the `database.sql` file into the phd psql shell.
+* Then connect to phd database and copy paste the script present in the `database.sql` file into the phd psql shell.
 * Once the database is created successfully, now we need to update the .env file in the server file/
 * Steps are :
 * 1. `CREATE DATABASE phd;`